dataserve/async-lock/README.md

 // Use your own promise library instead of the global Promise variable var lock = new ReadwriteLock({Promise : require('bluebird')}); // Bluebird var lock = new ReadwriteLock({Promise : require('q')}); // Q

-// Add a task to the front of the queue waiting for a given lock lock.acquire(key, fn1); // runs immediately lock.acquire(key, fn2); // added to queue
 ```

 ## Issues